agentslx/growtrics_fullstack_dev_test/README.md

     - [x] Implement the login and registration screens.
     - [x] Implement the home screen with the solver and profile tabs.
     - [x] Implement the image capture and processing functionality.
-- [ ] Implement the history management feature to view past solved questions.
 - [ ] Fix bugs and polish the app.